Footloose

 Background Info:

-This sweet boy was picked up by Animal Services as a stray.
+This big boy was picked up by Animal Services as a stray.
 He was found wandering around dragging a large chain.
 When he got to the local animal shelter he had all four legs, but two days before he was supposed to be transferred to MPR, it was noticed that his back foot looked very swollen and he was taken to the clinic.
-After weeks of trying different antibiotics and trying to treat him, it was decided that his leg needed to be amputated. 😔 Footloose may have lost a leg, but he's gained a bright future and we can't wait to find him a loving home!
+After weeks of trying different antibiotics and trying to treat him, it was decided that his leg needed to be amputated. 😔 Footloose may have lost a leg, but not his morale.

 Adoption Fee: $150